Are you looking for the best places to sell silver flatware? Many people own silver flatware, whether a single piece or a whole set, but never use it.

 2. To Clean or Not To Clean?

 How should you clean your silver flatware?
 Or should you not clean it at all?
-Does it depend on if it’s sterling silverware or another type of flatware?
+Does it depend on whether it’s sterling silverware or another type of flatware?

-Cleaning flatware properly is important so that you can preserve it for years to come.
+Cleaning flatware properly is important so you can preserve it for years.

 If your flatware is already tarnish-free and you use it during a meal, it is important to clean it as soon as possible after your meal.